-In his home, Cristoper helps by carrying water, gathering firewood and making beds.
-He lives with his father and his mother.
+Cristoper makes his home with his father and his mother.
+Carrying water, gathering firewood and making beds are his household duties.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 4 children in the family.

 Cristoper lives in the hillside community of Pueblo Nuevo, Villanueva Cortés, home to approximately 6,600 residents.
 Typical houses are constructed of cement floors, mud walls and corrugated iron roofs.
 The regional diet consists of maize, beans, plantains, rice and eggs.